-Family law attorney and certified mediator Jared Julian, a founding member of The Julin Firm, P.C., explains why you should have a lawyer during mediation.
+Jared Julian, a founding member of The Julian Firm, P.C., explains the role of your divorce lawyer vs. mediator during family law mediation.

-In Texas, mediation involves informal, confidential negotiations outside of a courtroom.
+In Texas, family law mediation involves informal, confidential negotiations outside of a courtroom.
 Generally, both parties stay in separate rooms while the mediator relays information back and forth between them.
 This allows you to speak honestly, without the pressure of a courtroom or the stress of facing the other person or people directly.
 A family law mediator will not rule on your case or enforce any decisions.
-Instead, he or she helps you work through your disputes, such as divorce agreements or child custody arguments.
+Instead, he or she will help you work through your disputes, such as divorce agreements or child custody arguments.

-If successful, the mediator will help both parties come to an acceptable agreement, which may then be drafted and signed.
-However, a mediator is an impartial third party whose main job is encouraging communication.
+If successful, the divorce mediator will help both parties come to an acceptable agreement, which may then be drafted and signed.
+However, a family law mediator is an impartial third party whose main job is encouraging communication.
 While he or she can offer solutions to the issues and disputes presented, he or she cannot give you legal advice.

-Do I Still Need a Lawyer for Divorce Mediation If We Both Agree on Everything?
+Do I Still Need a Divorce Lawyer for Mediation, If We Both Agree on Everything?

 Mediation is often extremely helpful during divorce negotiations or other family law matters.
 A family law mediator facilitates negotiations while your attorney works to protect your best interests.
 However, in some cases mediation may not be necessary, such as in uncontested divorce.

 If you are considering divorce, uncontested or otherwise, call Flower Mound family law attorney and certified mediator Jared Julian.
 As your lawyer, he can advise you on whether mediation may be the best path for your individual case.
 Schedule a consultation with Jared Julian today.